Decil04/Home-Page-of-Fitness-/README.md

 CSS3: To enhance visual appeal with advanced styling.
 JavaScript: Adds interactivity and functionality.
 How to Use 💻

-Clone the repository:
+1. Clone the repository:

-bash
-Copy code
 git clone https://github.com/Decil04/Home-Page-of-Fitness-

-Navigate to the project directory:
+2. Navigate to the project directory: cd Home-Page-of-Fitness

-bash
-Copy code
-cd Home-Page-of-Fitness
 Open the index.html file in your favorite browser.

 Contributions 🤝